RTC-Measurement-Project/rtc_code/testbench/README.md

 1. On Mac, download and install "Wireshark" from [here](https://www.wireshark.org/download.html).
 This is used later to capture data from the client devices.
 2. On each iPhone, download and install "Network Tools by KeepSolid" from App Store.
 This is used later to obtain IP addresses of iPhone and NAT.
 3. Also, on each iPhone, download and install the RTC App that needs to be tested on.
 The App is either Zoom, FaceTime, WhatsApp, Messenger, or WhatsApp.
 After installation, please login with the approiate account and add the peer account as a friend for RTC calls.
 Make sure the call is ready before testing.
+4. Right before the test, make sure you close ALL applications including the RTC app.
+ONLY open the RTC app and be ready for the call during noise collection stage.
+You will start the call AFTER noise collection is complete.

 #### Network Setup: